rafael-santiago/cutest/doc/README.md

-# Libcute usage guide
+# Libcutest usage guide

-This document summarizes what is necessary to do in order to write unit tests for your project using ``libcute``.
+This document summarizes what is necessary to do in order to write unit tests for your project using ``libcutest``.

 ## How to use it?

 Firstly you need to include the main library header which stands for:

-    #include <cute.h>
+    #include <cutest.h>

 This header has lots of macro definitions including macros for test assertions, test running, etc.